ananyaramachandran9903/Startup-Funding-Analysis/README.md

 # From Seed to Exit: How Venture Capital Progression Influences Startup Success

 ## Project Overview
 Venture capital plays a critical role in the growth and development of startups, yet not all companies experience the same outcomes.
-This project analyzes over 54,000 global startup records to investigate how funding progression, industry characteristics, and venture capital investment patterns relate to startup acquisition outcomes.
+This project analyzes over 54,000 global startup records to investigate how funding progression, industry characteristics, and VC investment patterns relate to startup acquisition outcomes.

-Using PostgreSQL and SQL-based analysis, I explored startup activity across industries, countries, and funding stages to identify factors associated with successful exits and long-term business growth.
+Using PostgreSQL and SQL-based analysis, I explored startup activity across industries, countries, and funding stages to identify factors associated with successful exits and long-term growth.

 ## Business Objective
-The objective of this project was to better understand the startup funding lifecycle and identify patterns associated with startup success.
+The objective of this project was to understand the startup funding lifecycle and identify patterns associated with startup success.

 ### Key Business Questions
 1. How does acquisition likelihood change as startups progress from Seed funding to later-stage funding rounds?